bangcorrupt/freetribe/README.md

 Freetribe is free (as in GPL) and always will be.
 If you would like to support my work you are most welcome to become a sponsor.
-Freetribe exists because people sponsored Hacktribe.
+Freetribe exists because people sponsored Hacktribe, t really helps keep me motivated and fuelled with coffee.

 ## Acknowledgements